lidofinance/lido-improvement-proposals/DIPS/dip-0.md

 ## What is an DIP?

 DIP stands for Depools Improvement Proposal, it has been adapted from the SIP (Synthetix Improvement Proposal).
-The purpose of this process is to ensure changes to yEarn are transparent and well governed.
-An DIP is a design document providing information to the yEarn community about a proposed change to the system.
+The purpose of this process is to ensure changes to Depool are transparent and well governed.
+An DIP is a design document providing information to the Depool community about a proposed change to the system.
 The author is responsible for building consensus within the community and documenting dissenting opinions.

 ## DIP Rationale

-We intend DIPs to be the primary mechanisms for proposing new features, collecting community input on an issue, and for documenting the design decisions for changes to yEarn.
+We intend DIPs to be the primary mechanisms for proposing new features, collecting community input on an issue, and for documenting the design decisions for changes to Depool.
 Because they are maintained as text files in a versioned repository, their revision history is the historical record of the feature proposal.

 It is highly recommended that a single DIP contain a single key proposal or new idea.
 The more focused the DIP, the more successful it is likely to be.